textpattern/textpattern/README.md

 npm run get-textpacks
 ```

-You can verify PHP code via a PHP linter from the command line, like so:
+You can verify PHP code via a PHP linter from the CLI, like so:

 ```ShellSession
 npm install